russel-tech/profile/README.md

 ## Objective

-Porting profile for hosting service to Github.
+Porting profile from hosting service to Github.